MikeKovarik/exifr/README.md

 ### Tips for better performance

-Here are a few tips for when you need to squeeze an extra bit of speed out of exifr when processing large ammount of files.
+Here are a few tips for when you need to squeeze an extra bit of speed out of exifr when processing large amount of files.

 #### Use `options.pick` if you only need certain tags